 Prostate cancer refers to any cancerous growth that happens in the prostate gland.
 It begins when cells in the gland grow uncontrollably, just like any other cancer.
-The prostate gland is a gland found only in males, and it produces the seminal fluid which nourishes and transports the sperm.
+However, only males possess the prostate gland, and it produces the seminal fluid which nourishes and transports the sperm.

 The gland is located just below the urinary bladder in men and surrounds the top portion of the tube called the urethra, which carries urine and semen out of the body via the penis.
-A pair of glands called seminal glands /seminal vesicles are found behind the prostate.
-Seminal glands are sac-like pouches that produce secretions that are important for semen coagulation and sperm mobility.
+Seminal glands /seminal vesicles are a pair of glands behind the prostate.
+In fact, seminal glands are sac-like pouches that produce secretions that are important for semen coagulation and sperm mobility.

 TYPES OF PROSTATE CANCER

 Adenocarcinoma is the most common type of cancer.

 Acinar Adenocarcinoma, the cancerous growth happens in the gland cells that line the prostate gland and makes the prostate fluid.
 In fact, almost all prostate cancers are Acinar Adenocarcinomas.

 Ductal Adenocarcinoma develops in the cells that line the tubes or ducts of the prostate gland.
 When compared to the Acinar type, ductal adenocarcinoma quickly grows and spreads more rapidly.

 This is a prostate cancer type.
 However, cancer may start in the cells that line the bladder or the urethra and spread gradually to the prostate—a rare form of cancer.

 SQUAMOUS CELL CANCER: